j3rrywan9/scala-notes/README.md

 Evaluation of Function Applications

-* Evaluate all funciton arguments, from left to right
+* Evaluate all function arguments, from left to right
-* Replace the function application by the funciton's right-hand side, and, at the same time
+* Replace the function application by the function's right-hand side, and, at the same time
-* Replace the formal parameters of the fuction by the actual arguments
+* Replace the formal parameters of the function by the actual arguments

 ### The substitution model